Skip to content

-In terms of the technology, a chatbot is automated software used for facilitating communication with a user.
+In terms of technology, a chatbot is automated software used to facilitate communication with a user.
 It is often used in conversations with computer-generated text to simulate a conversation partner.
-A RPA bot is different from the typical chatbots in that it doesn’t need human intervention and can interact with users both online and offline.
-As RPA bots improve, they could replace entire departments that rely on humans as their primary tool to carry out tasks.
+An RPA bot is different from typical chatbots.
+It doesn’t need human intervention and can interact with users both online and offline.
+As RPA chatbots improve, they could replace entire departments that rely on humans as their primary tool to carry out tasks.

 Chatbots – Conversational Automation